Sculptures — Three Greats

 That’s all that I was able to glean from a bit of research, without diving into the complexities of Vulpian’s scientific method.

 But perhaps this is an opportunity to note the place names and public works — sculptures, monuments, bridges, parks, squares, and streets — that honour persons for their contributions in various fields.
 The recognition of scientists, writers, musicians, poets, artists, composers, mathematicians, Resistance fighters, Revolutionaries, and statesmen adds another layer to the urban fabric, another set of signifiers expanding the complexity of the cityscape.

-Like names in a cemetery, these eponyms are encountered more or less at random by the wanderer.
-One creates connections within the Parisian palimpsest, which is to say, one becomes involved in the intricacies of remembrance — itself a kind of wandering.
+The wanderer encounters these eponyms more or less at random, like names in a cemetery.
+One creates connections within the Parisian palimpsest and becomes involved in the intricacies of remembrance — itself a kind of wandering.

 Another reason that Paris is a flâneur‘s paradise.

 And since André Chénier kindly invited me to his street in Paris, here’s the first stanza of “Jeune Captive” (“Young Captive”), a poem that he wrote from prison after being arrested by the Committee for Public Safety at the height of the Terror, awaiting his turn for the guillotine: